Commissions

 The Environmental Commission

 The Environmental Commission was created by City Council in 2001 and is comprised of up to 15 members of the public appointed by City Council, including two youth members.
-The Environmental Commission meets on the fourth Thursday of the Month at 7pm.
-The Environmental Commission is tasked with:
+The Environmental Commission meets on the fourth Thursday of each month at 7pm and is tasked with:

 -